ShopRunner/wildebeest/.github/pull_request_template.md

 Contributors from outside ShopRunner should feel free to submit a PR without having completed all of the items below.
+See [CONTRIBUTING.md](https://github.com/ShopRunner/creevey/blob/master/CONTRIBUTING.md) for additional information.

 **General Pull Request Checklist**